ziirish/burp-ui/docs/usage.rst

   `restoration <installation.html#restoration>`__).
 - *bconfsrv*: Path to the `Burp`_ server configuration file.
 - *tmpdir*: Path to a temporary directory where to perform restorations.
+- *timeout*: Time to wait for the monitor to answer in seconds.

 Authentication